TetraFaal/DMML-Project-Nvidia/README.md

 prediction accuracy you got (on your own test data), you can try to generate predictions for the actual test data and submit in the compet

-### :calendar: Weekly summaries
+### :calendar: Weekly project progress

 - Week 1
-  - Created the GitHub repository
+  - Created the GitHub repository :computer:
   - Created the colab project linked to the GitHub repository
   - Cleaned a first time the dataframe
-  - Visualization of the dataframe with some EDA functions
+  - Visualization of the dataframe with some EDA functions :bar_chart:
   - Trained the dataframe
-  - Submited our 1st prediction on AICrowd
+  - Submited our 1st prediction on AICrowd :chart_with_upwards_trend:

 - Week 2:
-  - Calculated the base rate
+  - Calculated the base rate :calling:
   - Further cleaning and merging of keywords with the text
   - Calculated optimal Logistic regression parameters without the merged keywords
   - Calculated optimal Logistic regression parameters with the merged keywords